dapopov-st/MySQL-and-Tableau-Project/README.md

 - Summarize and pull based on descriptions

 - Highlights of analyses
-- Short and sweet with links
+- Short and sweet with links + organize top